dddappp/A-AO-Demo/doc/WinningOverDevelopersWithLowCodeSolutions.md

     There is a consensus  (de facto standard)  in the industry on what the core features of a Low-Code platform should have.
     At a minimum, they must adopt a "model-driven" approach.

-* No-code refers to a large category of tools for "end-users".
+* No-code refers to a large category of tools for "end-users."
     There is no unified standard for what is considered No-code.
     They allow users to create simple "applications" such as product advertisement pages, online questionnaires, personal blogs, etc.
     Whenever a task, which was previously thought to require a developer, can now be done by a regular user with the help of a tool, that tool will be called No-code.